Kleftiko Beach in Milos, Greece is one of the hidden gems of the Cyclades. Here's how to visit Kleftiko, Milos and enjoy this stunning location.

 Walking to Kleftiko Beach

-It's just about possible to hike to Kleftiko beach, but it's not for the lazy or faint-hearted.
+When hiking to Kleftiko Bay, you can expect some steep rough sections of trail.
 You even end up going through a reserve for poisonous snakes at one point – I'm not joking!

 If this has brought out the Indiana Jones in you and you want to go ahead, here's how: